 This special issue is for the 20th anniversary of Earth, Planets and Space (EPS), which was established in 1998 as a continuation of the two journals, Journal of Geomagnetism and Geoelectricity (JGG) and Journal of Physics of the Earth (JPE).
 In 2014, we started an open access publication under the SpringerOpen platform.
 To commemorate the 20th anniversary and to aim for future development of relevant frontier research, this special issue is dedicated to the emerging topics on earth and planetary sciences in the next decade, within the scope of the five supporting societies.
 Introductions of upcoming scientific missions or infrastructures are welcome.

-Before submitting your manuscript, please ensure you have carefully read the submission guidelines for .
+Before submitting your manuscript, please ensure you have carefully read the submission Guidelines .
 The complete manuscript should be submitted through the submission system.
 To ensure that you submit to the correct special issue please select the appropriate special issue in the drop-down menu upon submission.
 In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the special issue on 'L-band Synthetic Aperture Radar: Current and future applications to Earth sciences'.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.

 Deadline for submissions: 31 December 2019